colinmarc/colinmarc.github.com/iloveyou.md

 ***

 Poetry has been described as one of the most participatory of artistic mediums.
 My high school lit teacher said that poetry was an experience half created by the writer and half by the reader.
-He said that when you read poetry, the dense, packed meanings and feelings all tangled up inside the langage are released, and connect with your own experiences in strange and unpredictable ways.
+He said that when you read poetry, the dense, packed meanings and feelings all tangled up inside the language are released, and connect with your own experiences in strange and unpredictable ways.
 Together they make up an experience that's entirely your own.

 By contrast, some language is less participatory.
 I think of film this way - there's a ton of authorial intent, visual, audial, etc - and you don't get to control the speed or pace at which you consume it.
 With film, you get more of the message, so there's a smaller proportion of the total experience that comes from your own mental landscape.